 I might only have one match, but I can make an explosion — Rachel Platten

-June sees me… visiting Hobart for two days (only one more Aussie state to go before I’ve seen them all), starting a new job and exploring my new home.
+In June, I’ll be visiting Hobart for two days.
+That means I only have one more Aussie state to go before I’ve seen them all!
+I’ll also be starting a new job and exploring my new home.